Kimheat65/Flashcard-Tool-/README.md

 | - *.json (manual sets)       |
 +------------------------------+
 ## Section 4: Project's Results
 At the end of each quiz practice, the user can see the result of their scores.
 We created an html page to showcase the user's score based on the number of questions they answered correctly in addition to the percentage of the correct questions.
 In flask, we decided to automatically take the user to the next questions they did incorrectly until they answered all the questions correctly.
 Once they have accomplished that, flask will take them to the result page where they can see their results practice.
 This enables the user to master their quiz_set in one seating.
-Questions that are incorrect will show up in the next round and questions that are correct will not appear again.
+Questions that are incorrect will show up in the next round and questions that are correct will not appear again unless the user chooses to practice the set again.

 ## Section 5: Projects Evolution/Exploring
 Our project evolution involves three main stages: